s6beihme/Alma-2/README.md

 # Alma-2
-In here I store the Programming excercise Programms for Alma 2 (SS18 Uni Bonn)
+In here the Programming excercises for Alma 2 (SS18 Uni Bonn) are stored.
+They are Jupyter notebooks